 According to Breastfeeding: A Guide For the Medical Profession, if you did have that one cup of coffee and 1% of your caffeine level in your milk, the amount would be detectable in your baby’s plasma, but it would be a very small amount.

 Newborns three weeks old and younger are especially susceptible to caffeine.
 Babies over six months tend to be less susceptible than babies 2-5 months of age.

 How will the caffeine affect my baby?

 Part of the answer to this will depend on your baby’s age.
 Once again, if she’s a newborn, she’s going to have a stronger reaction to your mom-latte than she would if she was 3 months, 6 months, or 12 months.
-A 3 month old will have a stronger reaction than a 12 month old and so on….
+A 3-month-old will have a stronger reaction than a 12-month-old and so on…

 Signs your baby is feeling that cup o’ joe:

-While I become significantly nicer after a cup of joe, it sometimes has the opposite effect for babies.
+You may be significantly nicer after a cup of joe, it sometimes has the opposite effect for babies.
 Here are some tell-tale signs that your coffee or soda is affecting your baby: